 Please Note: The Gift’s ensemble, while diverse in terms of ability, gender, age, education, sexual identity, socio-economic background, is, for the time being, embarrassingly all white.
 Your project may require resources and/or casting needs not currently available from our ensemble.
 GOOD.
 WE WANT THIS.

-2017 marks our pilot year for 4802.
+The 2019 Residency Application process will open soon.
 There will be at least one guaranteed residency available, though it is our plan to create multiple residencies in future seasons.
 This year’s project(s) will be selected through an application process that is open to all Chicago-based* theater artists. (*We define ‘Chicago-based’ as “living within a 50-mile radius of 4802 N. Milwaukee, Chicago, IL.”)